markh-de/KiVar/README.md

 ##### Mixed Approach

-KiVar uses a mixed approach, providing the benefits of both worlds:
+KiVar uses a mixed approach, combining the benefits of both concepts:

-Defining Variants allows for having a single switch, while configuring each Variant is still very convenient, as it is only required to **switch between Aspect Choices, not between the full set of component values and attribute data**.
-This extra abstraction layer of Aspects keeps Variant definitions very simple.
+The definition of Variants makes it possible to work with a single switch, while the configuration of the individual Variants is still very convenient, as it is only necessary to **switch between Choices for Bound Aspects, not between the full set of component values and attribute data**.
+This additional layer of abstraction keeps Variant definitions very simple and readable.

 In addition to a single Variant switch, KiVar also allows having so-called _Free Aspects_, i.e. scopes that are not modified when selecting a specific Variant.
 So even after switching the main Variant, it is still possible to have a few independent switches for further assembly options, if desired.